stephenjayakar/stephenjayakar.github.io/content/posts/chatgpt-not-compiler.md

 blr
 ```

-The compiler completely inlines program 1, in that it doesn't even compute the sum - it just directly loads the result into `r3`, the return register.
+The compiler completely inlines the logic for \(C_1\), in that it doesn't even compute the sum - it just directly loads the result, 15, into `r3`, the return register.
 You can probably see now how compiling can be lossy - we've completely lost the logic inside of `main()`.
-However, for program 2, it actually generates code for the generic method `int sum` and also does all of the heavy-lifting to call the function.
+However, for \(C_2\), it actually generates code for the generic method `int sum` and also does all of the heavy-lifting to call the function.

-While both C codes would be a valid decompilation in some spaces, C program 1 would fail to be a **match decompilation** if the assembly we were trying to match was the assembly of program 2.
+While both C programs would be a valid decompilation in some spaces, \(C_1\) would fail to be a **match decompilation** if the assembly we were trying to match was \(A_2\).
 Specifically, C code that would yield a match is a subset of all C code that is logically equivalent to the target ASM.
 We have to go as far as _register allocations being identical_.

 Here's a more insipid example of programs that are really really similar.
 Here is a C program that calculates the fibonacci sequence iteratively: